 Now that you know what the MultiPHP Manager is, we’ll show you how to use it to change the PHP version for your sites.

 - Click the MultiPHP Manager link in the Software section of cPanel.

 - Check the box for the site or sites you wish to update.

-- Select the version of PHP you want to use from the dropdown.
+- Select the desired PHP Version from the drop-down menu.

 That’s all it takes to change the PHP version used on any site you choose.
 If you are having issues with a site and want to double-check the version of PHP in use, remember that you can always set up a PHPinfo page for the site as well.
 Learn more about cPanel from our Managed VPS Hosting Product Guide.